AntonioRedondo/antonioredondo.com/README.md

 ## Installing, running and modifying the site locally

-The built site is already available on the `dist` project folder.
-So after downloading the project:
+The built site is already available on the `docs` folder.
+This folder doesn't contain any documentation, it should actually be called `dist`.
+But by calling the distribution folder `docs` the process of online deployment from GitHub Pages is [much easier](https://github.com/blog/2228-simpler-github-pages-publishing).
+Read more on [Hosting](#hosting).

+After downloading the project:

     $ git clone https://github.com/AntonioRedondo/antonioredondo.com.git antonioredondo.com

-just open `dist/index.htm` with Firefox (a browser which supports the `file:///` standard with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
+just open `docs/index.htm` with Firefox (a browser which supports the `file:///` standard with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
 If you're using other browser than Firefox you need to start the Node.js server:

     $ cd pathto/antonioredondo.com
     $ npm start

-And automatically the default system browser will open showing the website.
+and automatically the default system browser will open showing the website.

 To build the site after changes on the source code run: